Year of entry2017

-This innovative and flexible programme uniquely combines our strengths and experience in postgraduate teaching with the European excellence offered through our exchange programme with leading universities in France, Italy, Germany, Spain, Belgium and the Netherlands.
+This innovative and flexible programme thus uniquely combines Birkbeck strengths and experience in postgraduate teaching with the European and North American excellence offered through our exchange programme with leading universities in France, Italy, Germany, Spain, Belgium, the Netherlands and Canada.

 While abroad, your choice of modules will depend on the partner institution you attend.
 Each university has a specific strength and specialism, which should guide your choice of university as the year abroad aims to help you develop and deepen your particular film and media interests.